 But if you and your partner purchased a home together while cohabiting, each party is entitled to their share of the proceeds even after the relationship has ended.

 Protecting Your Legal Rights in a Marriage and Cohabitation

 You and your partner can enter into a contract to outline the duties and rights of each person.
 This helps you make important decisions about how to handle financial earnings and assets acquired during and after the relationship.

 Some couples choose to keep separate all acquired assets while combining their incomes.
 Others may choose to hold all assets as shared and treat them accordingly when the relationship ends.

 There are many legal arrangements you can choose to use when cohabitating.
 This can help you establish rights that are similar to those that married couples enjoy.

-But Georgia courts don’t recognize cohabitation agreements, and they will refuse to hear cohabitation disputes.
-So having a family law attorney can ensure that you and your personal assets are protected.
+Georgia courts recognize cohabitation agreements, so having a family law attorney can ensure that you and your personal assets are protected.

 Cohabitating couples need to understand how their legal rights are different from married couples.
 Cohabitation can open up the doors to potential disputes over personal assets and property.